boraorcun/DARE/paper/paper.md

 # Acknowledgements

-This project has received funding from the European Union's Horizon 2020 research and innovation programme, MORE \& LESS (MDO and REgulations for Low-boom and Environmentally Sustainable Supersonic aviation) project under grant agreement No 101006856.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme, MORE \& LESS (MDO and REgulations for Low-boom and Environmentally Sustainable Supersonic aviation) and STRATOFLY projects under grant agreement numbers 101006856 and @@ respectively.

 # References